howtographql/howtographql/content/backend/typescript-apollo/7-adding-a-vote-feature.md

 </Instruction>

-1. The definition of the `voters` field in the GraphQL is similar to that of the Prisma data model you updated earlier.
+1. The definition of the `voters` field in the GraphQL schema is similar to that of the Prisma data model you updated earlier.
 The syntax of the `resolve` function is also very similar to the previous `resolve` function written for the `postedBy` field.

-Similar to `Link`, you also need to update the `User` type.
+You also need to update the `User` type.

 <Instruction>